egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 This is not a particularly stealthy attack as the .csproj is written to disk, and no attempt was made to obfuscate any part of the payload.

 Hopefully, this example highlights the danger of "misplaced trust" binaries such as MSBuild.
 Companies should block their use unless explicitely required for certain users (e.g. developers).
-Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe) maintains an excellent [list](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of "misplaced trust" binaries that IT departments should consider blocking.
+Oddvar Moe ([@Oddvarmoe](https://twitter.com/oddvarmoe)) maintains an excellent [collection](https://github.com/api0cradle/UltimateAppLockerByPassList) of AppLocker bypass techniques, which is a good list of the "misplaced trust" binaries that IT departments should consider blocking.

 If possible, companies should also block macros for users who don't need this functionality.
 Additionally, if a company has decided to block PowerShell using Application Whitelisting, then the following files should be added to the blacklist.